-MSC Yacht Club perks include access to the best suites, a private club-members-only restaurant, a private club-members-only pool and sun deck, and even your very own, 24-hour butler and concierge.
+MSC Yacht Club perks include access to the best suites, a private club-members-only restaurant, a private club-members-only pool and sun deck, and even your very own, 24-hour butler and concierge, priority embarkation and disembarkation.
 But that only scratches the surface.

 MSC Yacht Club Suites

 The MSC Yacht Club premium luxury suites include, depending on the ship you’re on, anywhere from 70 to more than 100 different suite options.
 These options include interior suites, duplex suites, deluxe grand suites, new owner’s suites, executive and family suites, and royal suites.